 • Indians tend to be indirect in their communication style, so pay attention to the unsaid stuff and the little clues to understand what they mean.
 It's like a secret code sometimes.

-American (US) Work Culture
+American (US) Work Culture & Traditions

-The American work culture can be described as a melting pot of innovation, ambition, and individuality.
+The US work culture can be described as a melting pot of innovation, ambition, and individuality.
 Fueled by the spirit of entrepreneurship, Americans embrace risk-taking and foster a sense of ownership over their work.

 Collaboration thrives in open and dynamic office spaces, where creativity and brainstorming sessions lay the foundation for groundbreaking ideas.
 Flexibility is a hallmark of American work culture, emphasizing healthy work-life balance and empowering employees to take charge of their schedules.